Cynthia Hill (director): Film career

 In 2014, Hill produced and directed Private Violence, a film following the story of two domestic abuse survivors, Deanna Walters and Kit Gruelle.
 The film was created concurrently with “Survivor to Survivor,” a web-based media project Hill completed in 2011 as a resource for victims of domestic violence.
 Private Violence premiered at Sundance Film Festival in 2014.
 HBO Films and Women Make Movies acquired the rights to distribute the film.

 In 2017 - Hill's company produced a behind the scenes look at a successful NASCAR family, Hendrick Motorsports.
 The series is called "Road To Race Day."
 Road to Race Day (executive produced by Peter Berg) premiered on Sony's Crackle in July 2020 and debuted on Verizon's go90 in 2017.

 In 2020, Hill produced and directed "Somewhere South", another PBS series starring North Carolina chef Vivian Howard.
 Each episode of “Somewhere South” explored the connectivity of a single dish, and the ways people of different backgrounds interpret that dish while expressing the complex values, identities, and histories that make up the American South.

 In 2021, Hill directed a two-part documentary about actor Brittany Murphy.
-"What Happened, Brittany Murphy?" will air on HBO Max in October 2021.
-Hill also is in production on a four-part unsolved crime documentary headed for broadcast on HBO.
+"What Happened, Brittany Murphy?" aired on HBO Max in October 2021.

+In 2022, Hill directed the Future of Transportation, a short film about Amazon's race to electrify its delivery fleet with the American electric vehicle manufacturer Rivian.
+The film is a part of Future Forward, a character-driven documentary series featuring Climate Pledge signatories that are pioneering industry innovation on the front lines of climate change.

+In 2023, Hill directed Burden of Proof, an psychological thriller and true crime documentary miniseries for HBO.
+Filmed over the course of seven years, the series follows Stephen Pandos as he begins a search for the truth about his sister Jennifer, who disappeared at the age of 15 in 1987.

 In addition to filmmaking, Hill also lectures at the Continuing Education program at the Center for Documentary Studies at Duke University.